ZaidKhan144/employee-directory/README.md

 To build this project, I have used `HTML`, `CSS`, `JavaScript`, `Random User Generator API`, and `fetch.`

-You can view the live version here: https://zaidkhan144.github.io/employee-directory/
+You can view the live version of the app here: https://zaidkhan144.github.io/employee-directory/